-Currently Ubeci serves approximately 600 children, many who live on the streets of Quito, with an educational break during the day, at six different markets.
+UBECI serves approximately 600 children, many who live on the streets of Quito, with an educational break during the day, at six different markets.
 Due to a lack of adequate wages, market children as young as 3 are often required to spend up to 12 hours a day in a stall at the market helping bag produce and keeping the stall clean so enough money can be earned to survive.
-Each day our staff and volunteers get on a bus and go to a market, carrying canopies, mats, toys, school supplies and sports equipment; and set up an area to provide educational, social and recreational services.
+Each day our staff and volunteers get on a bus and go to a market, carrying canopies, mats, toys, school supplies and sports equipment; and set up an area to provide these children with educational, social and recreational services.

-Children first wash their hands with soap and water, both from necessity and to learn basic hygiene.
-Children between the ages of 3 and 17 engage in various activities each day, sometimes with younger siblings in attendance, because a 5 year old will be responsible for caring for a one or two year old sibling.
+Children between the ages of 3 and 17 engage in these activities each day, sometimes with younger siblings in attendance, because a 5 year old will be responsible for caring for a one or two year old sibling.
 Volunteers and staff assume responsibility for the young sibling while the older child participates in the program.
-Children are provided with educational toys, such as legos, puppets, etc., and are encouraged to play with others.
-Play allows children to develop creativity and imagination while developing physical, cognitive, and emotional strengths.
 Play is essential to developing social and emotional ties, and organized games teach important life lessons that is often missing from work in the market.
 All activities employ fun as a way to build interest, maintain focus and success, and allow working children to be children.

 Goals of the Play Do and Learn Program

-- Provide street children and at-risk children with a needed break from working in the stall and/or having to provide care for a younger sibling.
+- Provide street and at-risk children with a break from working in the market and/or having to provide care for a younger sibling.

-- Provide educational services to children who are either not in school or have limited school, to augment their learning and promote the importance of learning.
+- Provide educational services to children who are either not in school or have limited school, to augment their learning and promote the importance of education.

-- Foster a positive self-concept in at-risk/street children who have experienced many challenges including various forms of discrimination including gender and class; lack of basic necessities: food, shelter, health care, clothing and education and a time and place to be a child.
+- Foster a positive self-concept in at-risk/street children who have experienced various forms of discrimination (gender and class), and lack of basic necessities, (food, shelter, health care, clothing, education and a time and place to be a child).

-- Provide support so that children are able to enroll in and stay in school, so they have more and better options for earning a livable wage.
+- Provide support so that children are able to enroll and stay in school, eventually leading to better options to earn livable wages.

-- Offer girls, who often have less options than boys in Ecuador, a more level playing field in terms of self-concept, educational opportunities and the ability to be more self-sufficient.
+- Offer girls, who have less options than boys in Ecuador, a more level playing field in terms of self-concept, educational opportunities and the ability to be self-sufficient.

-- Approximately ⅔ of all the school age children in the Play Do and Learn program enroll in school and stay in school during the year due largely to the services provided before school age and ongoing support once enrolled in school.
+- Approximately ⅔ of all the school age children in the Play Do and Learn program enroll and stay in school during the year, (largely due to the services UBECI provided before school age and their ongoing support once children are enrolled in school).

-- Services have been increased over the years so that over 600 children in 6 different markets receive structured activities, health and social services.
+- Over 600 children in 6 different markets receive structured activities, health and social services.

-- The UBECI program has survived for 20 years, due to the strength of the program and support from around the world, the program has survived for 20 years.
+- The UBECI program has survived for 20 years, due to the strength of the program and support from around the world

-- Have employed three direct service providers whose energy and dedication to the program is evidenced by working long hours in the markets of Quito, regardless of conditions, and always placing the needs of the children first.
+- Employed three energetic and dedicated service providers who work long hours in the markets of Quito, regardless of conditions, and always place the needs of the children first.

-- Have developed the local support and partnership with the best university in Ecuador, The Universidad of San Francisco de Quito, the top ranked university in Ecuador, providing student interns and materials for student supply kits each year.
+- Developed a partnership with The Universidad of San Francisco de Quito, the top ranked university in Ecuador, providing student interns and material for student supply kits each year.